 - Choose outdoor pools over indoor pools.
 Limit your exposure.

 - Take extra vitamin C and drink plenty of water before and after a chlorinated pool exposure.
-You can even add vitamin C powder to coconut oil or other lotions to prevent more chlorine absorption or try this DYI vitamin C after swim spray to neutralize chlorine.

 - Supplement with the antioxidant astaxanthin in the summer months.
 It will help manage any unwanted toxins and decrease the likelihood of sunburn.